 Graduate Degree Candidacy

-Advancement to graduate degree candidacy means that the department is encouraging the student to complete his or her degree.
+Advancement to graduate degree candidacy means that the department is encouraging the student to complete their degree.
 The student’s program is planned at this time, and the student is assured protection against subsequent program changes.

 Advancement to Graduate Degree Candidacy requires the following steps: